flipkart-incubator/ultra-docs/docs/guidelines.md

 These general guidelines apply across all the pages within a partner’s application.

 - No external redirection in your app.
-- We do not tolerate obstruction of Flipkart’s property within Ultra.
+- No obstruction of Flipkart's property within Ultra.
 - Your app experience must have parity.

 ### Component-wise